When you click a picture, the Drawing Tools tab, rather than the Picture Tools tab, appears above the Format tab.

 Double-click the picture to select it and open the Format tab.

-If you see [Compatibility Mode] next to the file name at the top of the Office 2007 window, save your document as an Office 2007 document instead of an Office 2003 document, and then try again.
+If you see [Compatibility Mode] next to the file name at the top of the Office window, save your document in your version of Office document instead of the older version in which it was originally saved, and then try again.